gnl00/notes/2023/Java/Java 集合/Java 集合.md

 ### Hashtable

-> This class implements a hash table, which maps keys to values.
-Any non-null object can be used as a key or as a value.
+> Any non-null object can be used as a key or as a value.